arve0/geogebra-wiki-translation-helper/README.md

 ```

 ## Requirements ##
-Scripts are only tested on Mac OS X.
+Scripts are only tested on Mac OS X, but should work on any OS.
+If you are unable to make it work, open an issue here on Github.

-Forward slashes in titles is converted to backward slashes, which means that saving to text files will not work for windows file systems.